avinashmishra11/Flask-API-Download-URL-FIle/ReadMe.txt

 Use any of the below method to upload URL and view result:
 * host the ip:port (ex : http://0.0.0.0:80/) to browser for upload form (upload URL from UI and also check status there)
 * use curl or other techniques to initiate request

+Note :: Downloaded files can be find in 'Flask-API-Download-URL-FIle-master/url_file_downloads/' directory.